timops/software_install/README.md

-# software_install cookbook
+# software_install Cookbook

+This cookbook automates the deployment of software packages which are specified in a data bag.
+For demonstration purposes only.

-# Requirements
+## Requirements

-* You should already have a RHEL/CentOS 6.x target.
+You should already have a RHEL/CentOS 6.x target.
 The provided Vagrantfile will retrieve a basebox for you that includes 10.14 chef-client.
 Note, this assumes: